la2050/archive/_projects/2015/level-up-students-organizations-and-colleges-working-together-for-college-success.md

   efficient supports are available for all students.
 project_image: >-
   http://maker.good.is/s3/maker%252Fattachments%252Fproject_photos%252Fimages%252F23240%252Fdisplay%252F_MG_9694.JPG=c570x385
-'In one to three sentences, please describe your proposal.': >- Students, community-based organizations, and colleges all are working toward the same goal: students graduating from college.
-Since their goals are aligned, these groups should not work outside of each other; instead, SoCal CAN proposes the coordination of these entities to ensure effective and efficient supports are available for all students.
 Where will you be working?:
   - Central LA
   - East LA